johnwinans/riscv-toolchain-install-guide/README.md

 qemu-system-riscv32 -machine virt -m 128M -bios none -device loader,file=./prog -nographic -s
 ```

-Your output should look like this and then qemu should hang (sort of... don't leave it hanging
+Your output should look like this and then qemu should hang (until you halt it as shown below.)
-like this and walk away as qemu will be consuming 100% of at least one of your cores until you
-halt it as shown below!)

 ```
 winans@x570:~/projects/riscv/riscv-toolchain-install-guide/test-freestanding$ qemu-system-riscv32 -machine virt -m 128M -bios none -device loader,file=./prog -nographic -s